Harry arrives solo without Meghan for flying visit to UK

 Meanwhile, Prince William was given an unexpected kiss on the cheek by former England and Spurs star Paul Gascoigne during a visit to the Pret A Manger in Bournemouth.

-The Prince of Wales discussed the coffee chain’s plans to expand The Pret Foundation’s programme to help 500 people experiencing homelessness get jobs at Pret shops around the country.
+The purpose of his visit was to discuss the coffee chain’s plans to expand The Pret Foundation’s programme to help 500 people experiencing homelessness get jobs at Pret shops around the country.

 The WellChild event is due to being at 6:15pm BST and will be livestreamed from the Hurlingham Club, in London.